Building oscillatory chemical reaction networks by adding reversible reactions: Final remarks

 The techniques of the proof of Theorem~\ref{mainthm} also provide an alternative proof of Theorem~5 in \cite{banajipanteaMPNE}.
 The set-up requires only minor and formal modifications: $\mathcal{Z}$ is now a compact subset of some stoichiometry class of $\mathcal{R}$ containing two nondegenerate (resp., linearly stable) equilibria (rather than a periodic orbit), and we need to apply Theorems~12.1~and~12.2 of \cite{Fenichel79} (rather than Theorems~13.1~and~13.2).
 Using the same approach and the very general and powerful Theorem~9.1 in \cite{Fenichel79}, essentially any compact limit set of (\ref{eqbasic0}), hyperbolic relative to its stoichiometry class, survives for (\ref{perteq}) under the assumptions of Theorem~\ref{mainthm}.

 The condition that $\beta$ has rank $m$ can be rephrased, roughly, as ``the new species feature nondegenerately in the new reactions''.
-Although this condition is essential to our proof, we have been unable to find a counterexample to illustrate that it is necessary for the result to hold.
-The difficulty arises partly because techniques for proving the nonexistence of periodic orbits are limited.
+Although this condition is essential to our proof (at several points we invert $\hatt{\beta}$), it is possible that a weaker condition might suffice here.
+The difficulty in exploring this question arises partly because techniques for proving the nonexistence of periodic orbits are limited.

 In Theorem~6 of \cite{banajipanteaMPNE} we proved that nondegenerate (resp., linearly stable) multistationarity is preserved by ``splitting'' reactions and adding in intermediate complexes involving new species, provided this is done in a way satisfying a nondegeneracy condition very similar to the condition on the rank of $\beta$ in Theorem~\ref{mainthm}.
 We believe an analogous result for periodic orbits to hold, and certain special cases are easily proved.
 However, the result in full generality cannot be proved using the arguments in the proof of Theorem~\ref{mainthm} here.
-Theorem~6 of \cite{banajipanteaMPNE} does not afford sufficient freedom to control reaction rates to apply the techniques of proof used in Theorem~\ref{mainthm} here: the construction involving two independently controlled parameters, $\eta$ and $\epsilon$ cannot be simply reused, and an alternative approach needs to be found.
+The set up in Theorem~6 of \cite{banajipanteaMPNE} does not afford sufficient freedom to control reaction rates to apply the techniques of proof used in Theorem~\ref{mainthm} here: the construction involving two independently controlled parameters, $\eta$ and $\epsilon$ cannot be simply reused, and an alternative approach needs to be found.
 This task will be undertaken in future work.